 • Brand tone.
 Do you want writers to use short, snappy sentences and paragraphs – or vary the pace?
 Are you a minimalist brand – or is a dash of creative flair OK by you?
 A summary of your views on tone of voice should appear here.

 • Styles of English.
 In a global business, do you use UK or US spellings?
 Are there any exceptions to the general rule – such as use of the Oxford comma?

 • Industry terms.
 Are there words that are always spelt the same way in your industry – or ugly phrases that you never want to use?

 • Hyphenations.
-Do you take a progressive approach to hyphenation, using one-word nouns like “mashup” and “breakup” – or are you a bit more traditional, preferring hyphenated forms instead?
+Do you take a progressive approach to hyphenation, using one-word nouns like “mashup” and “breakup” – or are you a bit more traditional, preferring hyphenated forms?

 • Abbreviations.
 Do your readers know their ASOS from their ASCII?
-What abbreviations do your readers understand, and which should be spelt out at first mention?
+Which do readers understand, and which should be spelt out at first mention?

 • Basic grammar rules.
 Not everyone who writes for your business will be an experienced writer.
-Do you want to include some basic grammar rules for them to stick to – or assume that writers don’t need to be mollycoddled this far?
+Do you want to include basic grammar rules for them to stick to – or assume that writers don’t need this?

 • Old-school grammar rules.
 Do you enforce once-popular rules such as ‘don’t split infinitives’ or ‘never begin a sentence with “And”’?
 (Most people think these two have died a death, but in a highly conservative market, you might not.)

 • References and citations.
 In reports and white papers, references matter: they give you credibility and reinforce your expertise.
 But do you have a consistent way to present references, so your readers can read up on a subject further if they need to?
 A style guide helps nail these down.